 Prepare Individual Topics

-Now, we compute the average evaluations for each topic across all participants.
-The resulting data frame contains N rows for the number of topics queried and rows for the arithmetic mean and standard deviation for each evaluated dimension (e.g., risk and utility).
-Finally, we associate labels with each topic using dplyr::left_join().
-Figure 5 illustrates the structure of the resulting data.
+We compute the mean and standard deviation for each topic across all participants.
+The resulting data frame has one row per topic and columns for the mean and standard deviation of each evaluation dimension (e.g., risk and utility).
+Topic display labels are then attached using dplyr::left_join().
+Figure 3 illustrates the structure of the resulting data.

 The output can be tabulated, sorted, or filtered based on highest/lowest evaluations, and visualized.
-Table 2 displays the unsorted and unfiltered results.
+The following table displays the unsorted and unfiltered results.

 label